Protect Yourself from Drunk Drivers This Holiday Season

 While we may have no control over drunk drivers on the road, we can take control of our own safety.

 The celebrations of the holiday season bring out more drunk drivers than during any other time of the year.
-Realizing there will be intoxicated drivers on the road is the first step to ensure our own safety as well as the safety of our loved ones.
+Realizing there will be intoxicated drivers on the road is the first step to ensuring our own safety as well as the safety of our loved ones.
 During this time, it is especially important to stay vigilant when driving.

 Drunk Driving by the Numbers